grinnell-cs/csc151-images/_eboards/eboard23-2.md

 try to understand their motivations and discuss appropriate responses, College policies require me to report them to CAS.
 I am sorry that this adds extra stress to students' lives.
 I hope the CAS meetings are informative rather than stressful.
-And I mean.
+And I mean this.
 I care about you.

 I realize that there may also be violations that I did not notice.
 If you feel that you are fortunate in this case, please let this